Dynamical alternating groups, stability, property Gamma, and inner amenability: C -simple alternating groups

 \item $x_{a^{(6j+1)m}}$, $x_{a^{(6j+3)m}}$, and $x_{a^{(6j+5)m}}$ are distinct elements of $\{ 1,2,3,4 \} \setminus \{ l_{j+1} \}$ for every $j=0,\dots , r-1$,

 \item $x_{sa^{6jm}} = z_s$ for every $s\in S$ and $j=0,\dots , r$,

-\item $x_{a^{(6r-1)m}} \neq x_{a^{-m}}$. \end{itemize} Then for each $j=0,\dots ,r-1$ we have $g_{l_1} g_{l_2} \cdots g_{l_j} x \in V_{l_{j+1}}$ and hence $g_{l_1} g_{l_2} \cdots g_{l_r} x = a^{6rm} x \neq x$, so that $g_{l_1} g_{l_2} \cdots g_{l_r}$ is not the identity element in $\fA (\alpha )$.
+\item $x_{a^{(6r-1)m}} \neq x_{a^{-m}}$. \end{itemize} Then for each $j=0,\dots ,r-1$ we have $g_{l_j} g_{l_{j-1}} \cdots g_{l_1} x \in V_{l_{j+1}}$ and hence $g_{l_r} g_{l_{r-1}} \cdots g_{l_1} x = a^{6rm} x \neq x$, so that $g_{l_r} g_{l_{r-1}} \cdots g_{l_1}$ is not the identity element in $\fA (\alpha )$.
 We conclude that the subgroup generated by $g_1$, $g_2$, and $g_3$ is isomorphic to $\Z_2 * \Z_2 * \Z_2$. \end{proof}

-\begin{remark} If in the conclusion of the theorem we drop the requirement that $\fA (\alpha )$ be C$^*$-simple then we do not need to assume that $\Gamma$ has property ID.
+\begin{remark} If in the conclusion of the above theorem we drop the part about the rigid stabilizers then we do not need to assume that $\Gamma$ has property ID.
 That is, for every torsion-free countable amenable group $\Gamma$ and $\lambda\in (0,\infty )$ there exists an expansive topologically free minimal action $\alpha$ of $\Gamma$ on the Cantor set with topological entropy $\lambda$. \end{remark}

+If a countable group $G$ of homeomorphisms of a Hausdorff space $X$ has the property that for every nonempty open set $U\subseteq X$ the rigid stabilizer $G_U$ is nonamenable, then every nontrivial uniformly recurrent subgroup of $G$ is nonamenable \cite{LeBMat18}, which implies by \cite{Ken15} that $G$ is C$^*$-simple (Corollary~1.3 of \cite{LeBMat18}).
+Given that the free product $\Z_2 * \Z_2 * \Z_2$ contains a free subgroup on two generators (take for instance the product of the generators of the first two copies of $\Z_2$ and the product of the generators of the second two copies) we conclude that the alternating groups in Theorem~\ref{T-nonamenable} are all C$^*$-simple.

-By Theorem~\ref{T-alt coe} the dynamical alternating group is an invariant of continuous orbit equivalence.
-Since a torsion-free group which is locally virtually cyclic must be Abelian, Theorems~\ref{T-nonamenable} and \ref{T-coe} then combine to yield the following.
-All of the alternating groups below are simple by Theorem~\ref{T-simple fg}(i), have property Gamma by Theorem~\ref{T-Gamma}, and are finitely generated when $\Gamma$ is finitely generated by Theorem~\ref{T-simple fg}(ii).
+By Theorem~\ref{T-alt coe} the dynamical alternating group is a complete invariant for continuous orbit equivalence among topologically free minimal actions.
+Since a group with property ID cannot be virtually cyclic, Theorems~\ref{T-nonamenable} and \ref{T-coe} and the conclusion of the previous paragraph then combine to yield the following.
+All of the alternating groups below are simple by Theorem~\ref{T-simple fg}(i), have property Gamma by Theorem~\ref{T-Gamma}, and are finitely generated by Theorem~\ref{T-simple fg}(ii) (since $\Gamma$ is assumed to be finitely generated).

-\begin{theorem} Suppose that $\Gamma$ is torsion-free and has property ID.
+\begin{theorem} Suppose that $\Gamma$ is a finitely generated torsion-free amenable group with property ID.
 Then there is an uncountable family of topologically free expansive minimal actions $\alpha$ of $\Gamma$ on the Cantor set such that $\fA (\alpha )$ is C$^*$-simple and such that the groups $\fA (\alpha )$ for different $\alpha$ are pairwise nonisomorphic. \end{theorem}

 In view of Theorem~\ref{T-res finite} and Example~\ref{E-product} we obtain the following corollary.